 The KYTC VE program was established in 1995 as an independent review process to examine potential ways to improve a project's value by increasing the design function and/or reducing its cost.
-The federal transportation law called MAP-21 specified that all roadway projects on the NHS that have a total phase cost exceeding \$50 million and bridge projects exceeding \$40 million will require a VE study when there are any federal funds used for the project.
+The IIJA/BIL specifies all roadway projects on the NHS that have a total phase cost exceeding \$50 million and bridge projects exceeding \$40 million will require a VE study when there are any federal funds used for the project.
 The total phase cost of a project is that which is estimated for planning, environmental, design, right-of-way acquisition, utility relocation, and construction.